dabankio/dabank-api-doc/README.md

 ##  Param Style

-key of JSON in request and response are in lower snake case, like `snake_case`.
+keys of JSON in request and response are in lower snake case, like `snake_case`.

 ## Status of Transactions